Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks: INTRODUCTION

+Model-based policy search methods (e.g., \cite{deisenroth2011pilco}, \cite{gal2016improving}) learn a dynamic model of the system and use it to guide policy search.
+They are more data-efficient than model-free methods.
 In this paper, we propose a model-based policy search method that learns both the system model and the control policy from an STL specification.
-Taking advantage of the learned model, the policy can be learned from very few trials (system executions).
-We use a probabilistic system model to reduce model bias \cite{deisenroth2011pilco}.
-The model is implemented as an FNN with dropout, which is an approximation of a Bayesian neural network \cite{gal2016dropout}.
-The control policy is an RNN, which outputs the control depending on current state and past states, and can therefore satisfy general STL specifications.
-We extend the Lagrange multiplier method from \cite{yaghoubi2020worst} to train the RNN controller.
-The gradient of the STL robustness is computed automatically and analytically, leveraging the technique from \cite{leung2020back}.
-After training, the RNN controller can be executed very fast, which enables real time implementation.
+The model is unknown but assumed to be an affine control system.
+It is implemented as two FNNs with dropout (one for the drift and one for the control directions), which are approximations of Bayesian neural networks \cite{gal2016dropout} and can reduce model bias \cite{deisenroth2011pilco}.
+The control policy is an RNN, which outputs the control depending on current state and past states, and therefore captures the memory necessary satisfy arbitrary STL formulas.
+Only a few system executions are needed for training the model, and no extra executions are needed to train the RNN controller.
+After training, the RNN controller can be executed very fast, which enables real time control.

-Another critical concern for RL is safety: unsafe states should never be reached during training and testing of the controller.
-Control Barrier Functions (CBF) \cite{ames2019control} have been proposed to obtain safe control actions.
-In \cite{li2019formal}, CBFs is incorporated with formal methods to guarantee the safety of RL.
+Another critical concern for RL is safety: unsafe states should never be reached during training and testing.
+Control Barrier Functions (CBF) \cite{ames2019control} have been proposed to obtain safe control.
+In \cite{li2019formal}, CBFs are incorporated with formal methods to guarantee the safety of RL.
 Typically, using CBF requires the system dynamics to be known.
-In this paper, the system model is unknown, so we propose a method that applies CBF to the learned probabilistic model, which takes into account the model uncertainty in order to improve safety performance.
+The authors of \cite{cai2021safety} use Gaussian process to model an uncertain system and use CBFs to guide a safe exploration.
+Similarly, we consider an unknown system.
+We propose a method that applies CBF to the learned probabilistic model, which takes into account the model uncertainty.
+Applying CBF when training the model can also benefit the exploration, because without CBF, we have to often stop the system due to proximity to unsafe states.
+Another related work considering unknown dynamics is \cite{verginis2021non}, in which FNN controllers are trained, but an open-loop trajectory satisfying the STL specification needs to be computed before each run.

+The contributions of this paper are summarized as follows.
+(1) We propose a novel model-based policy search method to learn a policy that maximizes the expected robustness of a given STL specification with unknown system dynamics.
+Our approach considers full STL formulae, requires no dataset, and involves only few system executions.
+(2) We incorporate CBFs into the learning process with the consideration of model uncertainty, which improves the safety and exploration performance.
+(3) Simulations and experiments are implemented, illustrating the efficacy and scalability of our approach, and the ability of real-time control.